osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

    error.
 10. For text columns and any other not specially recognized column types, booleans result in an error and numbers are converted to strings.
+11. *Version >= 1.7.0*{: .version} For `insert()` only: Geometry objects are converted to their PostGIS counterparts.
+Null geometries are converted to database `NULL`.
+Geometries in WGS84 will automatically be transformed into the target column SRS if needed.
+Non-multi geometries will automatically be transformed into multi-geometries if the target column has a multi-geometry type.

 If you want any other conversions, you have to do them yourself in your Lua code.
 Osm2pgsql provides some helper functions for other conversions, see